local-sailor/local-sailor/README.md

 If they made it with no limitations and

-the designed ended up being quite fun.
+the design ended up being quite fun

+so kept it.
+Life needs to be fun somtimes.

 🤓 That day Codex showed me a thing or two about front-end development, i was 🤩 #amazed.